cardano-foundation/CIPs/CPS-0012/README.md

 ## Problem

 Cardano nodes offer limited options for querying chain data.
-For builders, running chain indexer infrastructure can alleviate the data availability issues of the Cardano node.
+For builders, running chain indexing infrastructure can alleviate the data availability issues of the Cardano node.
 But this brings with it large overheads in running the nodes, chain followers, data storage and data access.

 Query layer providers offer builders the opportunity to abstract away the infrastructure complexities of Cardano data availability, usually to some cost.